Quickscript-Competiton/July2020entries/README.md

 Scripts licensed appropriately will be included in a package for installation and universal fame.

+# Deadline Extended till Tuesday Morning 4 Aug (uk time)
-# End date: 31-July - but that is still plenty of time!
+- still plenty of time!

 ## Getting started